The Boat Race 2020: Trials

-Dates for the trials, where crews are able to simulate the race proper on the Championship Course, were announced on 5 December 2019.
+Dates for the trials, where crews can simulate the race proper on the Championship Course, were announced on 5 December 2019.

 Women

-OUWBC'S trial took place on the Championship Course at 11:00 a.m. on 11 December, between Morely and Brown, named after two of the Oxford crew who participated in and won the inaugural Women's Boat Race.
+OUWBC'S trial took place on the Championship Course at 11:00 a.m. on 11 December 2019, between Morely and Brown, named after two of the Oxford crew who participated in and won the inaugural Women's Boat Race.
 The race, umpired by Judith Packer, took place in calm and cool conditions, with the crews making an even start.
 Morely, with the OUWBC president rowing at number seven, gradually took control of the race and sought to cross in front of Brown by Hammersmith Bridge.
 By Barnes Bridge, Morely was more than seven seconds ahead and held onto the lead to finish six seconds in front of Brown.

-Cambridge's women's trial race was held on the Championship Course at 2.45 p.m. on 16 December, between crews dominated by students of biology and medicine.
+Cambridge's women's trial race was held on the Championship Course at 2.45 p.m. on 16 December 2019, between crews dominated by students of biology and medicine.
 As such the boats were named Actin and Myosin, the proteins which make the two muscle fibres that pull against each other in the human body.
-The CUWBC president, Larkin Sayre, rowed in Myosin who lost the toss and were on the Middlesex side of the river.
+The CUWBC president, Larkin Sayre, rowed in Myosin who lost the toss and were on the Middlesex (north) side of the river.
 The race was conducted in overcast but smooth conditions and was umpired by Judith Packer.
 Actin took a slight lead by the Black Buoy, which they extended to be several lengths up on Myosin by Hammersmith Bridge.
 Myosin fought back before Chiswick Bridge to reduce the deficit, but Actin won by around two lengths.

 Men

-Oxford's men's trial race was held on the Championship Course at noon on 11 December, between Hurley and Burly, named after the Royal National Lifeboat Institution's lifeboat Hurley Burly.
+Oxford's men's trial race was held on the Championship Course at noon on 11 December 2019, between Hurley and Burly, named after the Royal National Lifeboat Institution's lifeboat Hurley Burly.
 Umpired by Sarah Winckless, the race started evenly under scattered clouds and in calm water.
 Soon after, Hurley, stroked by the Oxford president Augustin Wambersie, took the lead and by Hammersmith Bridge had a clear water advantage.
 Burly were left in Hurley's wake as an uneventful race concluded.

-The CUBC trial race took place on the Championship Course on 16 December, between Electric and Boogaloo.
-In order to practice in the same tide conditions as the main race day, the trial was conducted at 3.45 p.m. which necessitated the use of lights on each of the boats.
+The CUBC trial race took place on the Championship Course on 16 December 2019, between Electric and Boogaloo.
+In order to approximate the same tide conditions as the main race day, the trial was conducted at 3.45 p.m. which necessitated the use of lights on each of the boats.
 The crews made an even start under the umpiring of Sarah Winckless, but by the Mile Post, Electric held a quarter-length lead despite multiple warnings about their steering.
 Further warnings, for both crews, followed and Boogaloo took advantage of the Surrey bend to hold a three-quarter-length lead at St Paul's.
 As the advantage changed more to the Middlesex side, Electric fought back but Boogaloo responded in kind to end the race around a length clear.